pdcastro/mains-io/docs/index.md

 But I needed to detect a mains voltage, not current, as if detecting that a cable was energized by the flick of a switch without any load connected to it (other than the sensor itself).

+Other search results suggested connecting a USB charger to the mains voltage being detected, and using resistors to reduce the 5V output to 3.3V as required by the Pi's GPIO pins.
+An issue with this solution is that it can take several seconds for the 5V output to turn off when the mains voltage signal is turned off, which may be too long a delay for some applications.

-Other search results pointed to using electromechanical relays (the ones with a wire coil and moving contacts).
-Yet other results pointed to optocoupler / optoisolator microchips, alongside circuit diagrams and even PCB (Printed Circuit Board) layouts for the reader to build their own board.
+Yet other results pointed to using electromechanical relays or optocoupler / optoisolator microchips, alongside circuit diagrams and even PCB (Printed Circuit Board) layouts for the reader to build their own board.

 Those are valid solutions, but I was hoping to find ready-made "small boxes" that minimized exposed circuit boards and that I could wire directly to the Raspberry Pi without additional components